Provisioning¶

 chmod +xbefore executing - Missing dependencies: Install script should handle all dependencies

-- Non-zero exit: Hook failures are logged as warnings but container creation continues
+- Non-zero exit: Hook failures are logged as warnings but shed creation continues

 Environment Detection